 Introducing students to the first century world in which Jesus lived, died, was resurrected, and in which the church began, this module inspires and equips students to engage with scripture afresh.
 Students will be introduced to a variety of perspectives as they delve into the historical, literary and theological world of the New Testament.
 They will have the opportunity to explore the revelation of God in Jesus Christ, how New Testament writers understood the Kingdom of God, and what this means for the contemporary church.

-Following on from Part I in year one, this module develops ideas on how we grow as disciples, ministers, and leaders in all walks of life.
+Following on from Theological Foundations for Spiritual Formation in year one, this module develops ideas on how we grow as disciples, ministers, and leaders in all walks of life.
 From biblical stories and early church writings to contemporary research, students will explore topics such as courageous discipleship, conflict resolution, and the inner life of a leader.
 The module combines practical wisdom and insight on the Christian life with reflections on the biblical and theological teaching that underpins it.

 This module exposes students to John’s Gospel as a distinct eye-witness tradition of the historical Jesus, and the book’s profound role in shaping the early church.
 Students will explore the “beloved apostle’s” unique perspective on the life of Christ, the glory of the Cross and his experience of the risen Lord.
 Special focus will be given to major themes and recurring symbols throughout the Gospel, showing how the Jesus of John’s Gospel addressed the immediate needs of early believers and speaks to pressing challenges in the 21st century church.